npelella/Challenge/README.md

 Additionally, postgREST must be installed.
 The repository contains the respective installers for postgREST at the provided addresses.

 **IMPORTANT:** To run any of the solutions, do not move any file from its location.
 Just download folders Solution 1, Solution 2, located wherever you want, and run the corresponding files.
+Also, DO NOT have empty spaces in the path's.

 ## Solution 1